FabricLabs/fabric/WELCOME.md

 something for themselves (or others!) — we're always around to answer questions and provide resources for your journey.
 Come say hello!

-### Where does the blockchain come in?
+### Where's the Blockchain?
-A blockchain is a useful data structure for achieving eventual consistency in a widely distributed system.
-Fabric provides a simple interface for applications to interact with a blockchain, including multi-chain configurations.
+Fabric is not a blockchain!
+We've designed a peer-to-peer protocol for establishing and executing large cryptographic agreements, and the `@fabric/core` library provides one such implementation — [**blockchain not included.**][running-a-node]

 If you're ready to learn more, try [the technical specification][specification].